Seirdy/seirdy.one/content/meta/site-design.md

 This site is **parser-friendly.** It uses well-formed polygot (X)HTML5 markup containing schema.org microdata, microformats2, and legacy microformats.
 Microformats are useful for IndieWeb compatibility; schema.org microdata is useful for various forms of content-extraction (such as "reading mode" implementations) and search engines.
 I've also sprinkled in some Creative Commons vocabulary using RDFa syntax.

 I make Atom feeds available for articles and notes, and have a combined Atom feed for both.
-These feeds are enhanced with Ostatus and ActivityStreams XML namespaces.
+These feeds are enhanced with OStatus and Activity Streams XML namespaces.

 All HTML pages have an XHTML5 counterpart, which is currently the same except for the `content-type` HTTP header.
 To see this counterpart, add "index.xhtml" to the end of a URL or request a page with an `Accept` header containing `application/xhtml+xml` but not `text/html`.
 All pages parse correctly using all the XHTML browser parsers I could try.